FasterXML/jackson-module-mrbean/README.md

 Since base classes are often abstract classes, but those classes should not be materialized, because they are never used (instead, actual concrete sub-classes are used).
 Because of this, Mr Bean will ''not materialize any types annotated with @JsonTypeInfo annotation''.

-One remaining potential concern is that of "default typing", in which case Jackson would use polymorphic type handling for wider set of types.
+Another potential concern is that of "default typing", in which case Jackson would use polymorphic type handling for wider set of types.
 Use of Mr Bean is not recommended together with enabling of "default typing", since either mr Bean or default typing is not going to work correctly.